 How Long Does It Take to Make an App?

-Paradoxical as it may sound, but creating a precise app development timeline demands time and, more importantly, experience.
-I've been working at Uptech for 3 years and made tons of time estimations for both early-stage startups and established companies over this time.
-And I know for sure how important the app development timeline is to meet investors' requirements and product deadlines.
+Over the past six years of my work at Uptech, I've made numerous time estimations for both early-stage startups and established companies.
+I know for sure how important the app development timeline is to meet investors' requirements and product deadlines.

 So today, I’ll share with you a detailed time breakdown for each stage of app development with real numbers and cover the following topics: